claaj/crabattery/README.md

 ```shell
 sudo make uninstall
 ```

-> This program is being tested on ASUS X515 laptop running Fedora 37 and Sway.
+> This program is being tested on ASUS X515 laptop running Fedora 37.